-- a) The student must communicate with the faculty member that issued the grade, within 24 hours of receipt of the grade - b) If the faculty member denies the requested grade change, the student may appeal, in writing, to the Academic Dean (or designee) within 24 hours of the denial by the faculty member - c) Within 24 hours of the receipt of the written appeal, the Academic Dean (or designee) will meet with the faculty member to discuss the student's appeal, and review the supporting documentation provided by the student - d) The Academic Dean will then make a final recommendation, which may be confirmed by the faculty member - e) If the Academic Dean does not receive the confirmation of the faculty member, then the final decision will be made by the Director of Student and Academic Affairs or their designee. - f) Once approval has been granted, a grade change must be completed within 30 days.
+- a) The student must communicate their concerns with the faculty member that issued the grade, within 24 hours of the module end date. - b) If the faculty member denies the requested grade change, the student may appeal, in writing, to the Academic Dean (or designee) within 24 hours of the denial by the faculty member and attach supporting documentation to the request. - c) Within 24 hours of the receipt of the written appeal, the Academic Dean (or designee) will meet with the faculty member to discuss the student's appeal, and review the supporting documentation provided by the student. - d) The Academic Dean will then make a final recommendation, which may be confirmed by the faculty member. - e) If the Academic Dean does not receive the confirmation of the faculty member, then the final decision will be made by the Director of Student and Academic Affairs or their designee. - f) Once approval has been granted, students will have 14 calendar days from the date the module ended to complete the requirements as outlined in the grade appeal approval.